PatrickWWWANG/Leetcode/Review (2nd).md

 4. Then, check **if** haystack[i] == needle[j], first check if j is at the end of needle.
 If so, match found, return i - len(needle) + 1 as the start index of match.
 If not at the end of needle, increment j += 1;
 5. If no match found after the iteration, return -1.

+### 459 Repeated Substring Pattern
+Method 1: Concat s + s, and find s in new ss[1:-1] (remove first and last element).
+If we can find s in ss[1:-1], s can be constructed by taking a substring of it and appending multiple copies of the substring together.
+Can use find function or KMP algorithm.
+Method 2: Use the next array in KMP algorithm.
+Find the longest common prefix and postfix of s.
+If it is bigger than 0 and the difference between length of s and longest common prefix and postfix of s can divide length of s, then return True.
+The part of s not included in longest common prefix and postfix is the substring being repeated.

+## Stack and Queue